Have you ever lost yourself in the thicket of unique visitors, new users, pageviews, and sessions in Google Analytics?

 On the other side of things, many unique visitors might be counted as one user, for example, a family of three using one device or a group of students accessing a shared computer.

-Difference Between Users (Unique Visitors) and New Users
+Difference Between Users and New Users

 Remember when Ben, Eva, Matt, and Cindy went to the cafe for lunch?
 It turns out that they were so delighted by the food that they brought two more friends, Mike and Jo, with them the next day for a special Sunday brunch.

-Since unique visitors are counted for a specific date range, the number of unique visitors to the cafe on Sunday is six while there are two new visitors.
+Since unique visitors are counted for a specific date range, the number of unique visitors to the cafe on Sunday is six, while there are two new visitors.

 Note that new users are a subset of unique visitors or users.

-The new users data is instrumental when running a marketing campaign – like an influencer marketing campaign or social media advertising – to measure and compare new user acquisition effectiveness.
+The New Users data is instrumental when running a marketing campaign – like an influencer marketing campaign or social media advertising – to measure and compare new user acquisition effectiveness.

 The returning users metric is especially handy when your marketing efforts are centered around your content and you have sizable newsletter subscribers or social media followers.